lukalafaye/lukalafaye.github.io/_posts/2020-06-09-fusion-energy.md

 As predicted by Eddington, fusion is present in stars.
 At their core, hydrogen atoms combine to form helium, which turns into carbon, which then turns back into oxygen.
 This is a complicated process because it requires high temperatures (of 150 million degrees Celsius).

-The simplest fusion reaction to carry out is between two hydrogen isotopes : deuterium (heavy hydrogen obtained from mother liquor), and tritium (which does not exist in nature).
+The fusion reaction which scientists are trying to achieve involves two hydrogen isotopes : deuterium (heavy hydrogen obtained from mother liquor), and tritium (which does not exist in nature).
 These two atoms are charged and repel each other.
 However, when they are brought close enough, a strong interaction takes place and they fuse into helium 5, releasing a lot of energy and a neutron.

 It is possible to obtain tritium out of lithium 6 and neutrons.
 That explains why this type of fusion is renewable : the neutron produced after each fusion can be reused with lithium 6 to produce tritium.
 The problem is that the process requires a temperature of 150 million degrees...
 The heat excites the atoms in gaseous form, causing them to collide and fusion with one another.